Stages & Startup

 Every subscriber and timer callback within a stage will be executed in a mutually-exclusive way.
 That is to say, callbacks within a stage will never execute simultaneously.
 Callbacks in other stages can execute simultaneously, however.

-, you will find that CallbackOne
+StageTwo::CallbackThree, you will find that CallbackOne and CallbackTwo will never execute

-at the same time, but CallbackThree
+at the same time, but CallbackThree can execute when either CallbackOne or CallbackTwo is active.

 This allows you to think of your stage as essentially single-threaded with respect to the pipeline.